 And you'll have more confidence!
 There's nothing worse than making your own costume and feeling embarrassed while you wear it.
 You can even create a cosplay out of both bought materials and custom-made materials.

 Don't go fancy with the materials you buy—head to your nearest thrift shop and see if you can put together a makeshift outfit.
 The clothes might need some modification, and that's where your craftiness comes in.

 When you make your final decision about a character, always consider the weather during the time of the convention.
 If you choose to cosplay the Ice Climbers at a summer convention, you'll instantly regret it.

-Cosplayers still manage to defy the odds by cosplaying as Halo's Master Chief during the summer or as League of Legend's Jinx during the winter.
-Although they look composed, they're definitely feeling the temperature.
+Yeah, you'll see cosplayers defying the odds as they cosplay Halo's Master Chief during the summer or League of Legend's Jinx during the winter... but although they look composed, they're definitely feeling the temperature!

 Ask the Experts for Advice

 See a cosplay you really like?
-Whether you spot an awesome cosplay online or at a convention, it’s always helpful to ask the person behind the costume for helpful tips on how they did what they did or how they improved.
+Whether you spot an awesome cosplay online or at a convention, it isn't wrong to ask the person behind the costume for helpful tips on how they achieved what they did or tricks they used to improve their look.

 Pack Extra Makeup

 When you're at a convention all day, your eye shadow will begin to fade and your mascara will start running.
 Make sure to pack a small bag with extra makeup.